 - Many-body effects in spin-orbit coupled materials – including spin Hall effect, spin Coulomb drag, and their application to spintronics;

 - Current and spin dynamics in hybrid magnetic, organic, and oxide structures and devices.

-Funding for research provided by NSF, DOE, and ARO.
+Current funding for research provided by NSF and DOE.